TeamSHIRO/KURO/docs/kuro_boot_protocol.md

 #### ks_address

-Specifies the address of the segment in physical address.
+Specifies the address of the segment in virtual address.

 #### ks_size